 What if I am already pregnant when I take an emergency contraceptive?

 Once you are pregnant, emergency contraception can prevent a fertilized egg from attaching inside your uterus (implantation).
 If fertilization and implantation have already happened, emergency contraception will not interrupt the pregnancy.

 Where can I get more information about emergency contraception?

 While there are many credible sources available online about emergency contraceptives, there is an equal amount of misinformation.
 Sifting through myths and facts can be difficult.

-Pregnancy Resource Center of Grand Rapids is here to help you navigate the road ahead and give you all of the information you need to make an informed and empowered choice.
-We provide confidential, cost-free services for women in Grand Rapids, MI and Kent County, Michigan.
+PRC Grand Rapids is here to help you navigate the road ahead and give you all of the information you need to make an informed and empowered choice.
+We provide confidential, cost-free services for women in Grand Rapids, MI, and Kent County, Michigan.